geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

 Install the recommended compiler
 ================================

-Next, install the recommended compiler, :literal:`gcc` (aka the GNU Compiler Collection).
+Next, install the recommended compiler, :program:`gcc` (aka the GNU Compiler Collection).
 Use the :envvar:`scope_args` environment variable that you defined in the :ref:`previous step <spack-model>`.

 .. code-block:: console

-   $ spack ${scope_args} install gcc
+   $ spack ${scope_args} install gcc     # Install GNU Compiler Collection

 .. note::

-   The compiler version that will be installed is included in the :literal:`${scope_dir}/packages.yaml` file.
+   Requested version numbers for software packages (including the compiler) are listed in the :literal:`${scope_dir}/packages.yaml` file.
+We have selected software package versions that have been proven to work together.
+You should not have to change any of the settings in :literal:`${scope_dir}/packages.yaml`.

-   As of this writing, the above command will install the `GNU Compiler Collection 10.2.0
+   As of this writing, the default compiler is `gcc 10.2.0
    <https://gcc.gnu.org/onlinedocs/10.2.0/>`_ (includes C, C++, and
    Fortran compilers).
-This may change in the future as necessary.
+We will upgrade to newer compiler and software package versions as necessary.

-The compiler installation should take several minutes or longer, depending on the speed of your internet connection.
+The compiler installation should take several minutes (or longer if you have a slow internet connection).

-Once the compiler has finished installing, register it with Spack.
+Register the compiler with Spack after it has been installed.
 This will allow Spack to use this compiler to build other software packages.
 Use this command:

 .. code-block:: console

-   $ spack compiler add $(spack location -i gcc)
+   $ spack compiler add $(spack location -i gcc)     # Register GNU Compiler Collection

 You will then see output similar to this: